Men in Feminism

 Oh Man!

 Not only women, but men also suffer in patriarchy.
 How does a man live, think, and perform in patriarchy once he has recognized this?
-And how does a comedian deal with the fact that sexist jokes no longer work?
-Is failure a tentative beginning of unlearning old patterns?
 With a microphone on an empty stage, Johannes Dullin and Lisa Stepf perform their way through bad jokes, statistics, extreme situations, and suppressed feelings.
 In doing so, they explore the power of language and the microphone and examine the gaps between performative masculinity, nice men, and feminist demands.

 Kalinga